 During this pandemic, CyrusOne has been focused on the safe operation of our mission critical facilities, data center uptime, and the protection of essential data center engineers and technicians that run our facilities.
-As governments, municipalities, and health officials begin easing restrictions, CyrusOne will maintain the enhanced safety and operational procedures detailed below, and will continue to communicate all changes and updates to our customers.
+As governments, municipalities, and health officials continue to update restrictions, CyrusOne will also enhance safety and operational procedures detailed below, and will continue to communicate all changes and updates to our customers.
 We ask that you continue to adhere to these safety and operational procedures including break/fix work prioritization and social distancing requirements.

 What You Can Do:

-- Critical & Essential Employees Only: We continue to ask that you only send critical and essential employees to CyrusOne facilities.
+- Critical & Essential Employees Only: Only critical and essential employees should be sent to CyrusOne facilities.
 Only break/fix associated work should take place at this time.
 We highly encourage you to contact your local authority regarding the designation of essential business and the necessity of employees traveling to work.

 What CyrusOne is Doing: